chrisnoonan98675/site/xl-deploy/how-to/provision-an-environment.markdown

 **Note:** A version of this topic is available for [XL Deploy 5.5.x](/xl-deploy/5.5.x/provision-an-environment-5.5.html).

-## Provision an environment using the XL Deploy default GUI
+## Provision an environment using the default GUI

+As of version 6.2.0, the default GUI is HTML-based.

 To provision an environment: